RoBOPPics/BB/_pages/app-man-connect.md

 ## Edit or Delete your account

-After you have created an account and are logged in, you will find your Profile in the Community section.
-The Profile page has a kabob menu (three vertical dots) that includes for Editing or Deleting your account.
+After you have created an account and are logged in, you go to your Profile in the Community section of the App.
+The Profile page has a kabob menu (three vertical dots) that includes items for Editing and Deleting your account.

   <nav class="pagination">